-Opinion on the remuneration report
+Opinion on the Remuneration Report

-We have audited the remuneration report included in the directors' report for the year ended 30 September 2020.
+We have audited the Remuneration Report included within the directors' report for the year ended 30 September 2020.

-In our opinion, the remuneration report of Alterra Limited for the year ended 30 September 2020 complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Alterra Limited for the year ended 30 September 2020 complies with section 300A of the Corporations Act 2001.